besp9510/pi_lw_gpio/README.md

 $ ./configure
 ```

-By default, the pi_gpio.c shared library will be looked for under the standard directories (e.g. `/usr/local/`).
+By default, the pi_lw_gpio.c shared library will be looked for under the standard directories (e.g. `/usr/local/`).
 If this is not the case, pass the option ``--help`` to learn how to specify a directory to be searched.
 Additionally, ``--help`` will also display available configuration options such as debug symbols and debug logs.

 Next, compile the test script: